jediD83/jedid83/README.md

 I'm just a guy trying to build an app and see if anyone experience the same problems I've encountered.

 [EaseHeading](https://easeheading.com/) help users pin a section of a webpage to return to them later.
-It is like a bookmark but for the subheading.
+It is like a bookmark but for the subheadings.

 <!--### What have I done so far?-->
 <!-- Emoji from "ikatyang/emoji-cheat-sheet"-->